 Eating Recovery Center In The News: The Huffington Post

-In the latest installment of his blog, Dr. Weiner discusses why families are a key part to eating disorders recovery.
+In the latest installment of his blog, Dr. Weiner discusses how friends and family can help their loved ones in recovery.
 Read an excerpt of the blog post below, or click here to view the article in its entirety at huffingtonpost.com.

 Protecting Eating Disorders Recovery During The Holiday, Season Part 2: Advice for Friends and Family

 In my last post, I outlined several strategies that those in recovery from an eating disorder can draw on during the holiday season to protect their ongoing recovery.
 Family and friends can be additional champions to support a behavior-free holiday season, and a supportive network is essential to navigating this often hectic time of year.
 However, despite the best of intentions, loved ones can sometimes inadvertently cause stress and anxiety in their efforts to spend quality time together and carry on their long-standing traditions.

 The advice below seeks to help friends and family understand the unique needs of someone recovering from an eating disorder and be a champion for sustainable recovery during the holiday season.